Targeted Asset Allocation

 For example, a moderate client may see a 65/35 allocation rise to 70/30, whereas a moderately conservative client may move towards 60/40 from 55/45.
 In essence, “targeted asset allocation” recognizes the inherent benefit of an optimal risk tolerance based on a client’s needs, while incorporating the flexibility necessary for a rapidly changing investment world.

-Prior to your discussion, you would benefit by completing the one-page “financial profile.”
-(See link below.)
-Please e-mail it to us or fax it back at 949-600-6292; that way, we’ll know more about your needs when we meet you in person!
+Prior to an in depth discussion about your specific financial situation, it would beneficial for you to complete an Investor Profile.
+Please e-mail it to us or fax it back at 949-600-6292; that way, we’ll know more about your needs prior to our discussion.